 A migraine is usually a moderate or severe headache felt as a throbbing pain on 1 side of your head.

 Migraine is a common condition.
 It affects around 1 in 5 women and around 1 in 15 men.
-They usually begin in early adulthood.
+It usually begins in early adulthood.

 Migraine with aura

 This type has specific warning signs before the migraine begins.
 These include seeing flashing lights.